StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Proposed model

-Input data being arbitrary long here, Multimodal Transformer training is intractable due to its quadratic complexity, and inference cannot be done in a streaming way, as the vanilla model needs the whole sequence as input.
+However, due to the arbitrarily long size of input sequences in our setting, Multimodal Transformer architecture faces two main issues.
+Training is intractable due to its quadratic complexity, and inference cannot be done in a streaming way, as the vanilla model needs the whole sequence as input to compute the matrix product.
 To alleviate this, we use block processing method, chunking input sequences into non-overlapping smaller segments $(C_i)_{i\geq0}$ (see Fig.~\ref{fig:blockprocessing}).
 We then compute attention on these segments and hence reduce complexity during the cross-modal attention computation.
 Extending the block processing method to input data with heterogeneous sampling rates, we define hard segment bounds with respect to the temporal axis, hence producing shared segments across modalities.
 To prevent boundary effect, left and right context blocks are concatenated with initial blocks to form contextual segments $X_i = \left[L_i : C_i : R_i \right]$.

+An Augmented-Memory Transformer ~\cite{wu2020streaming} approach then encodes segments information, by learning and storing a memory bank to convey information through time.
+Caching values from previous segments for left-context representations instead of recomputing attention makes the approach more efficient. \\